singlerider/runninginthenight.com/_posts/2021-02-18-three-months-of-hell-in-napa.md

 ## A Mostly Even Keel

-The fiberglass patches helped, but there were still a great many divots in the glass that hed to be filled in.
+The fiberglass patches helped, but there were still a great many divots in the glass that had to be filled in.
 Coppercoat shouldn't be applied over an active minefield.

 [![Totalfair 1](/assets/images/napa-bottom-job/totalfair-1.jpg)](https://photos.app.goo.gl/72jRczQSpmKMXTNd9)